 A consideration of the social experiences of pregnancy and mothering could enable us to deconstruct and redefine traditional representations of ‘women’ and ‘family’ and what it means to be Irish and involuntarily pregnant.
 Far too often, women are categorised into boxes that deny them a chance to exert any credible agency, e.g. over-emotional and irrational, resulting in the opinions of others such as medical professionals pertaining precedence over a woman’s own.
 Challenging common notions of womanhood such as the hysterical female or the dutily maternal paves the way for a refocusing of perception which could project women instead as rational, self-determining, responsible and mature: the best person to consider the needs of herself and the foetus.
 This could open up a space where the choice is not reduced to either the right to choose an abortion or the responsibility to care for another.
 In fact, the notion of ‘responsibility’ could offer a ground of common territory within the abortion debate.
 Both pro-life and pro-choice activists advocate responsible sex, good parenting, and caring communities.
 An interrogation of this shared common purpose could bolster efforts to proceed with gaining Northern Irish women reproductive rights, rather than remaining stuck on the tired competing claims of mother rights vs. foetal rights; religious beliefs vs. secularist views.

 This topic also broaches the subject of the relation between public opinion and legislation.
-Which issues should be left to a nation’s popular consensus, as was the case with the decision to leave the European Union taken last year.
-Alternatively, when is it appropriate for a government to push through legislation against the public’s preference, as Harold Wilson’s government did to secure the criminalisation of capital punishment for murder, despite over three quarters of the population supporting for the death penalty.
+Should issues should be left to a nation’s popular consensus, as David Cameron decided to with the referendum on the UK’s involvement in the European.
+Alternatively, are there instances where it is appropriate for a government to push through legislation against the public’s preference, as Harold Wilson’s government did to secure the criminalisation of capital punishment for murder, despite over three quarters of the population supporting for the death penalty.
 This raises important questions about the direction of social change and who the actors responsible for it are.
 What is the nature of the relationship between popular public morality and governmental imposed legislation?
 Are cultural norms filtered down from authoritative bodies, or is there opportunity for grassroots movements and ideas to impact the mainstream?